Road Rage & Aggressive Driving: Prevention, Avoidance and ManagementUpdated Dec. 16, 2020

 The results of the AAA study show that younger male drivers are the most prone to aggressive driving and road rage, with men between the ages of 19 and 39 being the most likely to offend.
 While road rage is a serious country-wide threat, it was also found that drivers in Northeastern states engage in aggressive behavior more frequently than those in other parts of the US.

 Interestingly, another study has shown that drivers who decorate their vehicles with bumper stickers, territory markers and placards are more susceptible to road rage.
 The content of the stickers bore no relation to the likelihood that a driver would behave aggressively, though the chances increased in line with the number of adornments on the vehicle.
 This lends credence to the idea that egotism, self-righteousness and a sense of “owning the road” are key contributing factors in road rage incidents.

-This national data gives us an idea of the most at-risk groups in terms of who is most likely to suffer with driver aggression and become enraged behind the wheel, though it is important to realize that road rage can happen to anybody.
+This national data gives us an idea of the most at-risk groups in terms of who is most likely to suffer from driver aggression and become enraged behind the wheel, though it is important to realize that road rage can happen to anybody.
 Furthermore, road rage is a destructive mental state which endangers every driver on the road, not just those who become enraged themselves.
 In short, we are ALL at risk.
-In the following section of your drivers education course, you will learn:
+In the following section of your driver's education course, you will learn:

 - How to stay safe when there are aggressive motorists nearby.